 1. Installment agreements

-If you can’t afford to pay off your debt with one lump sum, the IRS can put you on a payment plan, sometimes called an “installment agreement.”
-This plan has you make monthly payments until the debt is fully paid.
+If you can’t afford to pay off your debt with one lump sum, the IRS can put you on a short-term or long-term payment plan, sometimes called an “installment agreement.”
+These plans have you make monthly payments until the debt is fully paid.

 You can’t apply for a payment plan until you have filed all your outstanding tax returns.
 This is where bookkeeping comes in handy.
 Accurate and complete books provide you with the information you need to file your prior years’ tax returns.
 Bench (that’s us) can do your historical bookkeeping for you.
 We complete years of books fast, meaning you can get on top of your situation soon.
 Get started today with a free consultation.